replit/kaboom/doc/25-platformer.md

 }
 ```

-In the code above, we've assigned a sprite to each symbol in the level maps.
+We've assigned a sprite to each symbol in the level maps.
 Each symbol is given a tag/name.
 The components `area()` and `body()`  give the sprite objects a physical body that can react to collisions with other objects and the gravity in the game.
 The `solid()` component makes sure that no other game objects can pass through the object with this component.

 ## Creating the main scene
 This is the main scene of the game, which is the game environment that will be active as long as the player has not yet won or lost the game.
 This is where most of the behavior occurs.

 All the code in this section will be placed inside the `scene()` function with the tag "game".
 Add the following code below the "levelConf" map: